 - Waste a lot of money on oil and cause unnecessary air pollution.

 Basically I poured 4 oz of seafoam down each spark plug hole and let sit at least overnight.
-If you let it sit overnight disable the fuel flow, and spark voltage and crank the engine to get out the remnants of the Seafoam.
+If you let it sit overnight disable the fuel flow, and spark voltage and crank the engine to get out the Seafoam in the combustion chambers.
 If you let the Seafoam soak into the engine for two days the piston tops will by dry and no need to crank the engine.
 With either method drive no more than 25 miles with no heavy acceleration and get the oil changed.

 I have details specific to the engine on a 2001 to 2009 Prius and Prius C. There are enough pictures that even if you have never change spark plugs before you will be able to do it.

 If you want our detailed instructions just buy anything from this store or you can download it from this page.